SupraFAXModem 14400: Design

 Not content with simply being the first consumer v.32bis modem on the market, Supra made a number of improvements over existing designs.
 One was the use of a much smaller case, about half the size of most models.
-The size and shape of modems had initially been set by the original Hayes Smartmodem in 1981, and its case design was widely used a decade later in spite of the internals having shrunk in size considerably over the years.
+The size and shape of modems had initially been set by the original Hayes Smartmodem in 1981, and its case design was widely used a decade later despite the miniaturization of technology since then.
 The Supra's smaller design made it much easier to fit on a desk.
 Additionally, Supra replaced many indicator lights with a two-digit green dot matrix LED display that showed the speed of connection and other information such as "RI" for ring indication and "CD" for carrier detect.
 Later models such as the LC ("Low Cost") used individual lamps that were a common feature of external modems.

 Software

 In addition to the basic modem, Supra also introduced software to make better use of all the features of the modem.
 In particular, Supra re-packaged FAXstf as FAXCilitate, a Macintosh fax application that allowed any application that supported printing to send the output as a fax instead.
 They later introduced Supra VoiceMail, another Mac application written by STF Technologies that turned the computer into a digital answering machine with caller id routing and similar features.